STisbi/CSE_5306/README.txt

 The runnable submission contains 3 items: client.jar, server.jar, and a folder called serverFiles.

 To run the program:
-1) Download the source code found at https://github.com/STisbi/CSE_5306.git
+1) Download all the files found at https://github.com/STisbi/CSE_5306.git
 2) Extract the contents of the .zip file.
 3) Navigate to the folder with the extracted contents.
 4) Extract the contents of serverFiles.zip